uwdata/mosaic-framework-example/docs/observable-latency.md

 # Observable Web Latency
 ## Recreating a custom graphic using Mosaic vgplot

-The Observable Framework documentation includes a wonderful example about [Analyzing web logs](https://observablehq.com/framework/examples/api/), which looks at the latency (response time) of various routes on the Observable.com site.
+The Observable Framework documentation includes a wonderful example about [analyzing web logs](https://observablehq.com/framework/examples/api/), visualizing the latency (response time) of various routes on the Observable.com site.
 The marquee graphic is a pixel-level heatmap of over 7 million requests to Observable servers over the course of a week.
 The chart plots time vs. latency, where each pixel is colored according to the most common route (URL pattern) in that time and latency bin.